ashleefv/LayeredSpheres_DDSdesign/README.md

 * Plots_Bev_50_IC.m This script reads the final parameter estimation results for bevacizumab from InitialGuesses_50_Simulations.xlsx and the output is a 2x2 plot comparing average and best results for COMSOL and MATLAB, and the error values obtained.
 Creates Figure 4.
 * Plots_BSA_100_IC.m This script reads the preliminary parameter estimation results for bevacizumab from InitialGuesses_100_Simulations.xlsx and the output is a 2x2 plot comparing average and best results for COMSOL and MATLAB, and the error values obtained.
 Creates Figure S4.
 * Plots_BSA_50_IC.m This script reads the final parameter estimation results for BSA from InitialGuesses_50_Simulations.xlsx and the output is a 2x2 plot comparing average and best results for COMSOL and MATLAB, and the error values obtained.
 Creates Figure 3.
-* ScriptForExportingImages.m Converts and saves MATLAB plots to .pdf and .tiff, for the specified width and height size in inches.

 ### Sensitivity_and_Confidence_Interval Folder Scripts and Data
 * Combined_local_and_SOBOL.m This file plots a 3x2 figure where the top row is composed of local sensitivity analysis obtained from MATLAB and the bottom row is composed of SOBOL indices obtained from COMSOL.
 Creates Figure 2.